swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 ```

 In this module, include `src/utils/seed.py` to handle the fixing of the seed
 parameters.
-This ensure the results are reproducible.
+This ensure the results are reproducible:

 ```py title="src/utils/seed.py"
 import os